Computing the Committor with the Committor: an Anatomy of the Transition State Ensemble: Introduction

+While equivalent to Eq.~\ref{eq:variational_functional}, this expression suggests that it would be more profitable to use $U_\mathcal K$ to generate the points needed to estimate statistically $\mathcal{K}[q(\textbf{x})]$, since this approach automatically enhances a physically meaningful TSE sampling (see Fig.~\ref{fig:muller} \textbf{c}).}

-thus getting around the TSE sampling problem.
-At first sight, this appears to be a chicken and egg problem since to get the committor, one needs good sampling, and in turn, to get good sampling, one needs the committor.
+However, at first sight, this may still appear to be a chicken and egg problem since to get the committor, one needs good sampling, and in turn, to get good sampling, one needs the committor.
 We show here that this dilemma can be resolved by setting up the self-consistent iterative procedure, described in the method section.
 This procedure starts from an initial estimate of the committor.
-This initial estimate needs to have the property of being $ \approx 0$ for $\textbf{x} \in A$ and $ \approx 1$ for $\textbf{x} \in B$ and of interpolating smoothly between the two basins.
+Such an estimate needs to have the property of being $ \approx 0$ for $\textbf{x} \in A$ and $ \approx 1$ for $\textbf{x} \in B$ and of interpolating smoothly between the two basins.
 One simple way of obtaining an initial guess is to express it as a classifier trained using data obtained by performing unbiased simulations in the two basins.

 After convergence is reached, a large number of TSE configurations can be harvested, and the property of the TSE analyzed in great and illuminating detail.
 This analysis is facilitated by the fact that we express $q(\textbf{x})$ as a neural network~\cite{ma2004automatic,khoo2019solving,li2019computing,chen2023committor} (NN) $q_\theta (d(\textbf{x}))$ whose weights are denoted by $\theta$ and whose input features $d(\textbf{x})$ are a set of physical descriptors that simplify the imposition of the problem symmetries, decrease the noise, and help understanding the physics of the problem.
 In particular, we shall use the approach from Ref.~\cite{bonati2020data} to rank the relevance of the descriptors.